-Get ready to shine!
-The first part of your End Point Assessment is a presentation, followed by a question-and-answer session.
-You’ll deliver a 20-minute presentation on a title set by CMI after Gateway, drawn from the key knowledge, skills and behaviours you’ve developed throughout your apprenticeship.
-Possible titles include:
+The first part of your EPA is a presentation followed by a Q&A session, assessed by an independent assessor.
+You will then deliver a 20-minute presentation on a title set by CMI (your End-Point Assessment Organisation) after Gateway approval.
+The topic will be based on one of the following themes and reflect the knowledge, skills and behaviours (KSBs) you’ve developed during your apprenticeship:

 - Reviewing ways to reduce cost and increase efficiency in a business environment